lweitkamp/numpitron/README.md

 We support the following:
 - Single Core Training

+Next on the list is:
 - Tensor Parallelization (Megatron-LM style)

 We will soon support the following:
-- Sequence Parallelization (Megatron-LM style)
 - DataParallel

-And on the roadmap is:
-- Ring Attention
 - ZeRO

 # Installation